cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/installation.md

 In this method, the installation script is pushed to the agent host, and executed remotely using SSH on Linux hosts and WinRM on Windows hosts.
-This is the default and simplest way for systems that allow SSH/WinRM access.
+This is the default and simplest way for systems that allow SSH/ WinRM access.
 The pre-requisites for remote installation are:

 * For Linux, an SSH server must be running on the agent host, and